 Figure 11 presents the final line diagram used for describing the methods used for calculating the final emissions reduction for the monitoring period.
 Both the Reference Level and the Monitoring period make use of the same approach whereby emissions from both degradation and deforestation are combined on an annual basis with removals/enhancements to calculate annual gross emissions.
 Gross annual emissions are subtracted from the annual reference level to give the final annual emissions reductions for the Ghana Cocoa Forest REDD+ program.
-See equation 11 below.
-The equation calculates emission reductions by deducting monitored emissions from historical average emissions over the reference period.
+See equation 13 below.
 Emissions reductions are calculated for the GCFRP landscape only.

-Equation 11 Equation for emission reductions in year 2019
+Equation 11 Equation for emission reductions in year 2018 and 2019 where:

-$$ER{GCFRP,t} = RL{GCFRP,t} - ML{GCFRP,t} \tag{11}$$
+$$ER{GCFRP,t} = RL{GCFRP,t} - ML{GCFRP,t}$$ (13)